Arashknia/Splunk-Search-Head-Access-Control-and-Load-Balancing/OpenResty-Installation & Configuration.md

 Before installing OpenResty, make sure that your system is up-to-date and has the required dependencies.
 ```
 sudo yum update
-sudo yum install -y gcc pcre-devel zlib-devel make unzip
+sudo yum install -y gcc pcre-devel zlib-devel make unzip openssl-devel perl
-sudo yum install gcc make pcre-devel zlib-devel openssl-devel
 ```

 **Step 2: Preparing tar package**

 Now you should put the **openresty-1.27.1.1.tar.gz** in the root directory.

-Run the following commands in the right order. 🔥 **Do not change the order of commands.**
+Run the following commands as root in the right order. 🔥 **Do not change the order of commands.**

 ```
 tar -zxvf openresty-1.27.1.1.tar.gz